AnastasOdyssea/AnastasOdyssea/README.md

 - 🎓 I'm going through the Full-Stack Engineer path in Codecademy.
 - 🌱 I’m currently learning Node.js.
 - 🎓 In the past I was studying Automation Engineering.
+- - 🏋️ In my free time I like to lift weights and run.

    #  My tech stack
 - HTML5